Asgore: Concept and creation

 Asgore was created for Undertale, designed by the game's creator, Toby Fox.
 Asgore was initially intended to be an intimidating character until Fox thought of his friend Reid Young, leading him to make Asgore "goofy."
 In early concept art by Temmie Chang, he was depicted without a beard.
 His colored sprite also used to have black hair, though Fox changed this to make it more readable.
+In 2025, Fox revealed that the intro melody of Asgore’s theme was heavily inspired by Shoji Meguro's Persona 4 song "The Fog".
+He also mentioned that the project file that contains the intro melody was titled "persona4.flp".

 Appearances

 In Undertale

 Asgore first appears in the game Undertale, serving as one of the game's antagonists.
 He and the monsters he ruled had been driven into the Underground, a cave beneath the fictional Mt.
 Ebott, millennia ago by hostile humans, and trapped there by a magical Barrier.
 Before the events of the game, he and his wife Toriel had two children: Asriel and an adopted human.
 The human, who had fallen into the Underground, has the name Chara, which when entered the game remarks as "The true name".
 Nonetheless, the human can be named differently by the player.
 Both Asriel and Chara were ultimately killed by humans following an ill-fated plan to cross the Barrier.
 Asgore, seeking revenge on humanity, began to reap the souls of humans who had fallen into the Underground, with the intention of using their power to destroy the Barrier.
 Unwilling to fully enact his plan, Asgore chose to wait and ambush them one by one rather than exit the Barrier with a single human soul and immediately claim six more.
 Toriel, angered by his hypocrisy, decided to live alone in the Ruins.

 Asgore is unseen for most of the game, though other characters, such as Toriel, warn the protagonist about him.
 Other monsters are more positive about him, including Undyne, who he helped on her path to becoming the captain of the Royal Guard.
+She tells the human that when she once attacked him, she couldn't land a single hit, while Asgore was not even fighting back.
 Asgore also works with other characters, like Alphys, the Royal Scientist, who helps the human get to Asgore's throne room, though warning that Asgore and the human will inevitably have to fight one another.